| | HATCHING TIPS

 83 to 87 % f on a wet bulb thermometer

-Three days prior to hatch, humidity level should be
+Three days prior to hatch, humidity level should be65 % f

 89 - 90 % f wet bulb.
 Excessive drying because of low humidity